Flipping the Dialogue: Training and Evaluating User Language Models: Discussion Implications

-\paragraph{User LMs will serve purposes beyond interactive evaluation of assistants.} In Section~\ref{sec:extrinsic}, we presented one use case of user LMs in providing a more realistic evaluation of assistants in multi-turn conversations.
-Beyond interactive evaluation, we believe user LMs can open up a range of promising applications.
-One such direction is user modeling, where prior work has explored the use of LMs to estimate distributions of user responses to surveys \cite{hu2024quantifying,suh2025language}.
-User LMs can be seen as a generative extension of this approach: instead of merely predicting distributions, they can generate natural text responses to survey questions, providing estimates of typical user behaviors.
-A second potential use case is in improving judge models.
+\paragraph{User LMs will serve purposes beyond interactive evaluation of assistants.} Beyond interactive evaluation, we believe user LMs can open up a range of promising applications.
+One direction is user modeling, where prior work has explored the use of LMs to estimate distributions of user responses to surveys \cite{hu2024quantifying,suh2025language}.
+User LMs can be seen as a generative extension of this approach: instead of predicting distributions, they can generate natural text responses to survey questions, providing estimates of user behaviors.
+A second use case is improving judge models.
 Current approaches often train judge models based on assistant LMs to approximate user preferences, but these are prone to assistant-specific biases and limited personalization \cite{dong2024can}.
-By contrast, user LMs could serve as more realistic judges, either through prompting or finetuning into user LM judge models.
-Finally, user LMs can be leveraged for synthetic conversational data generation \cite{wang2025know}.
-As we show, user LMs exhibit greater lexical diversity and produce more varied simulations, making them better-suited for generating synthetic data that can be used to fine-tune assistants and improve their robustness.
+By contrast, user LMs could serve as more realistic judges through prompting or finetuning into user LM judge models.
+Finally, user LMs can be leveraged for synthetic data generation \cite{wang2025know}.
+As we show, user LMs produce more varied simulations, making them better-suited for generating synthetic data that can be used to fine-tune assistants and improve their robustness.

 \paragraph{Simulating Users vs. Working with Real Users.} The experiments we present in this work use automated methods to simulate users, presenting findings that are expected to generalize to real user behavior.
 However, simulating user behavior is a challenging problem, and we do not anticipate simulations to be applicable to all cases.
 In particular, working with experts in technical domains such as law \cite{das2025lawflow}, creative writing \cite{chakrabarty2025can} or science \cite{asai2024openscholar} remains necessary.
-We propose the following scope: user simulation is a useful tool in scaling experiments, allowing the efficient discovery of system flaws that affect broad and generic populations, whereas working with experts or specific user populations is necessary to gain knowledge about user nuances.
+We propose the following scope: user simulation is a useful tool in scaling experiments, allowing the efficient discovery of system flaws that affect broad populations, whereas working with experts or specific user populations is necessary to gain knowledge about user nuances.